-We recognise that the Middle School Years is a formational phase of learning that consolidates and extends core knowledge and skills and cultivates students' enthusiasm and curiosity.
-Our dedicated approach to teaching and learning encourages emerging independence so our students can reach their potential as individuals and as contributing community members.
+We recognise that the Middle Years is a formational phase of learning that consolidates and extends core knowledge and skills and cultivates students' enthusiasm and curiosity.
+Our dedicated approach to teaching and learning encourages emerging independence so our students can reach their potential as individuals.

 Teaching and learning in the Middle Years at St Thomas More College is driven by our belief that relationships are at the centre of learning.
 During these important adolescent years, authentic learning takes place within the context of strong connections with teachers who foster a sense of belonging and provide opportunities for peer interaction for learning and growth.